Reviews You Can Rely On

 Battery

-The Sony falls short of the average battery life with a 25-hour limit.
-The XM5's battery life isn't bad compared to other noise-canceling headphones.
+The Sony falls short of the average battery life, with a 25-hour limit, compared to the average of 39 hours.

 According to Sony, 10 minutes of charging provides five hours of use, while 3.5 hours gives a full recharge.
-If your battery runs out, you can plug into your device even when the headphones are powered off.
+If the battery runs out, the headphones can connect to a device even when they are powered off.

 Call Quality

-That white noise was stronger in real-world calls, resulting in a slightly hollow and echoey quality.
+Sometimes the white noise was stronger, resulting in a slightly hollow and echoey quality.
 Still, the overall sound was clean and crisp.

 Side-by-Side Comparison